Fade97/LoyalityCardsLegal/legal/privacy_policy.md

 ## Additional Information for EU Residents

 Under the GDPR, we confirm:
-- The data controller is you, the user, since all data is stored locally on your device.
+- The data controller is you, the user, for all loyalty card data stored locally on your device
-- No data is transferred outside your device.
+- Your personal loyalty card data is not transferred outside your device
+- Only necessary vendor configuration data is transferred from our servers
-- No automated decision-making or profiling is performed.
+- No automated decision-making or profiling is performed

 ## Additional Information for California Residents